demotomohiro/remocolab/README.md

 11. When VNC password is displayed, run TurboVNC viewer on your local machine, set server address to ``localhost:1`` and connect.
 12. Then, password will be asked.
 Copy & paste that VNC password to your TurboVNC viewer.

+When you got error and want to rerun `remocolab.setupVNC()` or `remocolab.setupSSHD()`, you need to do `factory reset runtime` before rerun the command.
+As you can run only 1 ngrok process with free ngrok account, running `remocolab.setupVNC/setupSSHD` will fail if there is another instace that already ran remocolab.
+In that case, terminate another instance from `Manage sessions` screen.

 ## How to run OpenGL applications
 Put the command to run the OpenGL application after ``vglrun``.
 For example, ``vglrun firefox`` runs firefox and you can watch web sites using WebGL with hardware acceleration.